Hello! Who are you and what business did you start?

 If you have any questions or comments, drop a comment below!

 Kenji ROI has provided an update on their business!

-About 1 month ago, we followed up with Kenji ROI to see how they've been doing since we published this article.
+6 months ago, we followed up with Kenji ROI to see how they've been doing since we published this article.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.

 We interview successful business owners and share the stories behind their business.
 By sharing these stories, we want to help you get started.

 Interested in starting your own business?
 Join Starter Story Premium to get the greatest companion to starting and growing your business: